 We also recommend reading:

-- Maid Cafe – The maid cafe in Japan
+- Maid Cafe – The maid café in Japan

-- Discover 6 Otaku Neighborhoods in Japan
+- Get to know 6 Otaku Neighborhoods in Japan

 Shimbashi